andylolu2/YourMumBot/README.md

 1. The `CoreNLP` library
 [constituency parser](https://stanfordnlp.github.io/CoreNLP/parse.html)
 is used to
-identify noun phrases (NP) in a input sentence.
+identify noun phrases (NP) in an input sentence.
 2. These NPs serves as potential places in the sentence where we can substitute the NP with the string `your mum`.
 This works surprisingly well.